Opportunities and Challenges of Cooperative Provenance Research

 We also ask how to deal with the cooperation on level of the researchers – how to develop a common understanding of provenance research?
 How to develop a base on that we can work on an eye to eye level?
 How to deal with emotions?
 Next to these challenges we also want to discuss what potential lies in cooperation between European museums and societies of origin: How and what can we learn about the objects?
 How can we bring a new meaning to the objects?
 What can we learn about the future dealing with the objects?
 And how can we establish new long-term cooperations for the future – even besides the provenance research?

-Our own experimental research approach as part of PAESE (Provenance Research on Non-European Collections and Ethnology in Lower Saxony) has shown the diversity of possible types of cooperations.
-In Lower Saxony as in Cameroon, we tried out different methods of cooperative postcolonial provenance research on ethnographic collections from colonial contexts.
+Our experimental research approach has shown the diversity of different types of cooperations.
+As part of the project PAESE (Provenance Research on Non-European Collections and Ethnology in Lower Saxony), we have explored diverse methods of cooperative postcolonial provenance research on ethnographic collections from colonial contexts in Lower Saxony, as in Cameroon.
 The research focuses on two collections, which were acquired by colonial officers in Cameroon during the German colonial era and donated to the Städtische Museum Braunschweig and the Landesmuseum Hannover.
 With examples from our experience, we would like to discuss what kind of cooperations could be productive or challenging.

 The modality of a cooperation can determine the outcome significantly.
 Various methods such as workshops, collaborative examination of museum’s artefacts and archives, exchange with experts, qualitative or oral history interviews and video statements led to diverse outcomes.
-The multiple perspectives on acquisition methods in colonial contexts, its evaluation today and the question about restitution has become evident.
+The multiple perspectives on acquisition methods in colonial contexts, its evaluation today and on the question of restitution have become evident.

 In 2019, experts from Namibia and from the Ethnologisches Museum Berlin conducted in-depth research into the Namibian collections held there.
 The aim was to better understand where the objects came from, how they were collected and what should happen with them in the future.
 While the German partners primarily sought to address the colonial entanglements of the collections, the Namibian scholars and artists entered the project with a keen interest to explore possible futures of the objects beyond narratives of colonisation.
 Moreover, all researchers involved brought to bear different ways of engaging with the past and of creating knowledge.
 How should we bring these different epistemic regimes into dialogue?
 In order to facilitate transcultural translations, sensitivity for differing historical experiences and for the emotional toll of working with collections from colonial contexts and, in particular, from contexts of genocide were key.
 Besides, it became crucial to address the epistemic violence of the archive.
 Colonial ways of categorising people and objects not only occluded and distorted historical Namibian modes of self-identification and ways of life.
 They also obstructed the identification of objects with people in Namibia’s postcolony today.
 Consequently, the German-Namibian team devised ways in which to challenge the colonial archive while still trying to obtain useful information for provenance research.
 The intermediary results of this ongoing debate will be presented in a small exhibition at the Humboldt Forum.
 In the end, the collaborative research and the transcultural translations that it necessitated not only challenged narratives about German-Namibian pasts.
 They also engendered new ways of narrating transcultural presents and envision possible futures.
 This paper discusses the strategies that the team developed to challenge the colonial archive, to introduce alternative narratives about colonial pasts and postcolonial presents and to envision decolonial futures.